Why have the Harmony Test?

 The test can be performed from 10 weeks of pregnancy until 40 weeks.

 The Scanning Room strongly advise that the mother has all the routine scans offered by the NHS during her pregnancy.
 The Harmony non-invasive prenatal test does not check or provide information on growth problems or physical defects for e.g. Spina bifida, heart or brain abnormalities.

-This test does not assess risk for mosaicism, partial trisomy’s or translocations.
-The findings of the test may not give you a result and my suggest that further testing is more appropriate.
+This test does not assess probability for mosaicism, partial trisomy’s or translocations.
+The findings of the test may not give you a result and may suggest that further testing is more appropriate.

 What we do…